Switching your print on demand supplier? Get in touch with us here

 Shopify costs

-Shopify features three pricing tiers that vary by monthly subscription fee, fees per credit card transaction, and ecommerce features:
+Shopify features three main pricing tiers that vary by monthly subscription fee, fees per credit card transaction, and ecommerce features:

 • Basic